Biden fields questions about fitness to run for president in 2024: "I've gotta finish this job"

 Asked about Harris' qualifications later, Mr. Biden said she is "qualified to be president — that's why I picked her."

 "First of all, the way she's handled the issue of freedom of women's bodies, to have control over their bodies," he said.
-"Secondly, her ability to handle over any issue on the board, this is a hell of a prosecutor."
+"Secondly, her ability to handle almost any issue on the board.
+This is a hell of a prosecutor."

 Biden says running is not about his legacy

-CBS News chief White House correspondent Nancy Cordes asked the president if he's spent time thinking what it would mean for his legacy if he were to stay in the race and then lose to Trump.
+CBS News chief White House correspondent Nancy Cordes asked Mr. Biden if he's thought about what it would mean for his legacy if he were to stay in the race only to then lose to Trump.

 The president pointed to the strength of the economy, and how inflation has stabilized.

-"Look, what I said was instead of my every day starting at 7 a.m. and going to bed at midnight, it would be smarter for me to pace myself a little more," he said.
-"And I said for example, the 8, 7, 6 — instead of starting a fundraiser at 9:00, start it at 8:00.
-People get to go home by 10:00.
+"What I said was, instead of my every day starting at 7 a.m. and going to bed at midnight, it would be smarter for me to pace myself a little more," he said.
+"And I said for example ... instead of starting a fundraiser at 9 [p.m.], start it at 8 [p.m.].
+People get to go home by 10 [p.m.].
 That's what I'm talking about."

-"And if you look at my schedule since I've — since I made that stupid mistake of — in the campaign — in the debate, I mean, my schedule has been full bore," he added.
+He urged reporters to look at his schedule since the debate.
+"My schedule has been full bore," he said.

 Biden once saw himself as "bridge" to new generation.
 What changed?

 In 2020, one reporter pointed out, Mr. Biden referred to himself as a "bridge" candidate to a younger, newer generation of Democratic leaders.
 What changed, she asked him.
 He touted his accomplishments "more than most any president since Johnson," and his "wisdom on how to deal with the Congress to get things done."
-He indicated that he felt he wasn't done.
-"I want to finish, to get that finished," he said.
+He indicated that he felt he wasn't done with the job.

 Referring to the threat he says that Donald Trump and the conservative-majority Supreme Court pose to democracy, Mr. Biden said, "We have never been here before.
 That is why I didn't hand off to another generation —I have to finish this job because there's so much at stake."